sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 This solution gains the most advantage by supporting a variety of collection mechanisms.
 In this sense, our solution ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
 The solution described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that solution somewhat more concrete.

-Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around IETF hackathons.
+Keep in mind that, at this point, the draft is tracking ongoing work being performed primarily around IETF hackathon.
 The list of hackathon efforts follows:

 * {{HACK99}}
 * {{HACK100}}